 To avoid the legal complexities associated with mandatory tip pooling, as well as some of the disadvantages, you should consider alternatives.
 First, determine why you want to implement a mandatory policy.
 Common reasons are to raise wages for BOH employees, ensure all tipped employees receive compensation for their service regardless of how well their customers tipped, and reduce bickering over certain customers.

-If your goal is to even the income disparity between FOH staff (like servers) and BOH staff, consider regularly increasing hourly wages for BOH employees.
+If your goal is to even the income disparity between FOH staff (like servers) and BOH staff (like cooks), consider regularly increasing hourly wages for BOH employees.
 The pain point BOH workers feel is that their wages don’t fluctuate, which means they don’t rise like that of tipped staff.
 If you offer performance raises or bonuses, BOH employees are more apt to retain their motivation.

 If you’re worried about how regular wage increases will affect your bottom line, consider taking advantage of the tip credit.
 Per federal law, you can pay tipped employees an hourly wage as low as $2.13 an hour as long as they receive enough tips (individually and in a valid tip pooling arrangement) to earn the $7.25 hourly minimum wage rate.